 If you’re looking to save up for something with a specific price tag (think new appliance, destination vacation, or big purchase), Charlie can help you save up for the prize.
 Using the savings calculator, you can see exactly how much you’ll need to save each week to reach your goal, set a goal date, and program reminders to help keep you on target.

 Charlie is a fabulous tool, but it’s not the only one out there of its ilk.
-There are other personal finance apps that you can use including Clarity, which I found to be much less efficient and more haphazard, Albert, which I found pretty intuitive, and Digit, which you have to pay for.
+There are other personal finance apps that you can use including Clarity, which I found to be much less efficient and more haphazard, Albert, which I found pretty intuitive.
 And then there’s TipYourself, which is nice because there’s no syncing of accounts, but it’s not automated.
 So, you just have to pick your preferences.

 My experience using Charlie

 To give you the full user experience, I signed up for Charlie to see how things really worked from the inside out.
 I have to say that this was hands down the easiest personal finance tool I’ve ever tried using.
 I outlined the signup process above, and it really was as simple as that.

 From there, using the tool was simpler than simple.
 If you can send a text message, you can use Charlie.